jorgeedugona/CVOTerraformAzure/README.md

 ### Here are the elements that are going to be deployed to deploy Cloud Connector using the main.tf script:  <br />

-1. IAM Policy and Custom IAM role. <br />
+1. Customer Role that is assigned to the Cloud Connector. <br />
 2. Security Group to allow ports SSH (22), HTTPS (443) and HTTP (80).  <br />

 | Port  | Protocol | Purpose |